Educational Studies Department (EDS)

 Field Experience I in Early Childhood Education: Grades K-3

 This course is the first field experience in a school environment.
-Teacher candidates will be introduced to best practices around diversity and inclusive classrooms, professionalism, classroom management, and social justice.
-Teacher candidates will develop and teach lessons as well as build and maintain the classroom environment.
+Teacher candidates are introduced to best practices around diversity and inclusive classrooms, professionalism, classroom management, and social justice.
+Teacher candidates develop and teach lessons as well as build and maintain the classroom environment.
 This class includes a one-hour/once-a-week seminar and a multi-day field experience.
-The field experience placement and attendance schedule will be established by the course instructor in consultation with the teacher candidate and cooperating teacher.
+The field experience placement and attendance schedule is established by the course instructor in consultation with the teacher candidate and cooperating teacher.
 Prerequisite: ECE 335, ECE 413, ECE 418; taken concurrently with ECE 421 and ECE 422; admission to teacher education.
 Consent of department.
 Offered Fall, Spring.

 ECE 418 Cr.3